YueqianTian/weather_app_vue/README_EN.md

 ## Note

 Use domestic API to get more precise data（including administrative regions and local weather）.
-You will need to sign up for an API key at APISpace API (free for trial) and AMap API to use in config.js.
+You will need to sign up for an API key at APISpace API (free for trial) and AMap API to use in .env file.

 -   Search Language - Chinese only (not including Pinyin)
 -   Search scope - China